Blog

 My career in box offices at performing arts organizations across the country has taught me these lessons.
 Many of them I learned the hard way.
 You may also learn tough lessons as you work through the season build but remember to be kind to yourself and roll with the punches.
 You’ve got this!

-Let us know if we can help!
+We can help you build your season!
 Here at JCA, we have experts who can help you build your performance season in your ticketing system.
 Whether you need training to get you up to speed, advice on the process, or another set of hands in the system, we’ve got your back.
+We can even build the full season for you!